 School starts for 1 million NYC kids amid new vaccine rules

-New York – About a million New York City public school students went back to school Monday in the nation’s largest experiment of in-person learning during the coronavirus pandemic.
+New York – School started Monday for about a million New York City public school students in the nation's largest experiment of in-person learning during the coronavirus pandemic.

-The start of the school year coincides with several milestones in the city’s pandemic recovery that hinge on vaccine mandates.
+The first day of school coincided with several milestones in the city’s pandemic recovery that hinge on vaccine mandates.

-Nearly all of the city’s 300,000 employees will be required to be back in their workplaces, in person, Monday as the city ends remote work.
+Nearly all of the city's 300,000 employees were required to be back in their workplaces, in person, Monday as the city ended remote work.
 Most will either need to be vaccinated, or undergo weekly COVID-19 testing to remain in their jobs.

 The city was also set to start enforcing rules requiring workers and patrons to be vaccinated to go indoors at restaurants, museums, gyms and entertainment venues.
 The vaccination requirement has been in place for weeks, but had not previously been enforced.